 </body>

-After the preview looks right, generate the public URL.
-The recipient does not need your original file, and they do not need to know how to run HTML locally.
+After everything looks right, generate the URL.
+The recipient does not need your original source file, and they do not need to know how to run the code locally.

-Copy the generated link and send it wherever you need it: Slack, email, Google Docs, Notion, GitHub issues, support tickets, classroom platforms, or client messages.
+Copy the generated link and send it wherever you need it: Slack, email, Google Docs, Notion, issue trackers, support tickets, classroom platforms, or client messages.

-An online HTML to URL tool is the fastest option for one-page sharing, but it is not the only way to publish HTML.
+A tool that can convert HTML to URL is the fastest option for one-file sharing, but it is not the only way to publish a page online.
 If you are building a longer-term site, one of these platforms may be a better fit.

 Netlify Drop lets you drag and drop a project folder or zip file and publish it online with a shareable URL.